-Jeff Ward is a Lecturing Fellow and Director of Duke Law School’s Start-Up Ventures Clinic, where he and his students counsel eligible seed and early-stage entrepreneurs on a wide variety of legal matters including formation, founder equity and vesting, shareholder agreements, intellectual property protection and licensing, commercialization strategies, and operational issues.
+Jeff Ward is Director of Duke Law School’s Start-Up Ventures Clinic, where he and his students counsel eligible seed and early-stage entrepreneurs on a wide variety of legal matters including formation, founder equity and vesting, shareholder agreements, intellectual property protection and licensing, commercialization strategies, and operational issues.

 Prior to serving as Director of the Start-Up Ventures Clinic, Ward was supervising attorney in Duke Law School’s Community Enterprise Clinic.

 Ward has also served as a Public Interest Law Initiative (PILI) Fellow at the Community Economic Development Law Project of the Chicago Lawyers’ Committee for Civil Rights Under Law, Inc., where he counseled small businesses and non-profit organizations regarding corporate structure, intellectual property matters, real estate transactions, personnel and employment issues, and contractual matters and where, in partnership with the City of Chicago Department of Business Affairs, he provided legal and planning advice to start-up entrepreneurs.

 As an associate with the Chicago office of Latham & Watkins, Ward focused on M&A and capital markets transactions.
 He offered presentations on issues pertinent to start-ups for The Law Project and taught issues of constitutional law to students in Chicago Public Schools as part of Lawyers in the Classroom, a program of the Constitutional Rights Foundation of Chicago.